Skillset

 Scaleup founder

-Organizational development Leadership stage Leadership support Leadership development
+Organizational development Leadership stages Leadership support and enablement Leadership development

 Strategic investor